nlnzcollservices/SIPbuilderGUI/README.md

 ![SIP_builder1](/documentation/SIP_builder1.PNG)

-This data populates the dc and mets.xml files.
+This data populates the dc.xml and mets.xml files.
 1. Library system:
 The default setting is Alma you can switch the radio button for Tiaki.
 Enter your system record ID number in the corresponding field.